 Your stove has andirons to keep logs away from the glass panels.
-The andirons are essential to maintain clear fire viewing, and should be left in place during operation.
+The andirons are essential to maintain clear fire viewing, and should be left permanently in place.
 Since the andirons may slightly hinder refueling through the front doors, most stove owners will prefer the convenience of top loading through the griddle.
 Do not place fuel between the andirons and the doors.